hervenivon/awesome-discoveries/docs/growing-a-company/README.md

 * [We Work Remotely](https://weworkremotely.com/) - Another remote dedicated job post index.
 * [Remote only](https://www.remoteonly.org/) - In addition to the tips, the pros and cons, you'll find another list of remote companies.
 * [25+ Fully Remote Companies That Let You Work From Anywhere](https://zapier.com/blog/companies-hiring-remote-workers/) - A review of famous remote ok companies.

-## Product management

-### The minimum rodmap

-The minimum features of a product which is target to length years are the following:

-Step 1: setup of your delivery toolchain

-* Monorepo and its development tools
-* Continuous Deployment
-* Continuous Delivery
-* The MVP

-Step 2: core functions

-* Single Sign On (SSO)
-* API first (strongly separation of Front-end and Back-end)
-* Security at all stages (encryption at REST and in Transit)
-* Usage tracking

-### Tools

-* [airfocus](https://airfocus.io) - Some interesting view to render your roadmap.
-* [trello](http://trello.com/) - The famous Kanban based online service to manage your task and roadmap.
-* [notion.so](https://www.notion.so) - The one tool for all replacing evernote, trello, asana, etc.
-* [uservoice](https://www.uservoice.com/) - User centric roadmap definition.

-In any case, please avoid using [aha!](https://www.aha.io/).
-This is certainly unfair, but my experience with this tool, and the support team is dramatic. aha! was hated in our company.
-It's code name was "the place were ideas die".
-It was slow, hard to use, nearly impossible to find information.
-And, at the end we weren't able to export our data.
-Cherry on the cake: way too expensive.

 ## Further inspiration